AstroBookings/.github/profile/3-implementation/6_0-authentication.api.md

     Then the response should have a status code of 200 And the response should contain a field "user" with the user information

-  Scenario: Validate an expired JWT
-    Given the API is available
-    And the user is authenticated
-    And the user has an expired JWT
-    When the user sends a GET request to "/api/authentication/validation" Then the response should have a status code of 401 And the response should contain an error message "Token expired"

-  Scenario: Validate an invalid JWT
+  Scenario: Validate an invalid or expired JWT
     Given the API is available
     And the user is authenticated
     And the user has an invalid JWT